 - ACA International’s Amended Petition for Review (July 13, 2015)

-Information about the Industry Advancement Program and specific Industry Advancement Fund judicial advocacy grants for cases that have important, potentially precedent-setting impact on ACA’s members and the credit and collection industry.
+Information about the Industry Advancement Fund and specific Industry Advancement Fund judicial advocacy grants for cases that have important, potentially precedent-setting impact on ACA’s members and the credit and collection industry.